-Before even beginning medication, we may suggest conservative heart disease treatments such as lifestyle changes.
+Before even beginning medication, we may suggest the conservative heart disease treatment such as lifestyle changes.
 If the patient smokes, giving up smoking may reduce cardiovascular events by as much as 50 percent.
 Another possibility is physical endurance training.
 Tests have shown that this reduces mortality from heart disease by 30 percent.
 Dietary changes can further reduce the risks of having a cardiovascular event.
-These conservative heart disease treatments must be implemented correctly in order for them to be effective.
+These conservative heart disease treatment must be implemented correctly in order for them to be effective.

 During a consultation with our heart specialist, you may have a physical exam and other tests to determine the condition of your heart.
 If medications are prescribed, they may help your heart work more efficiently to receive oxygen-rich blood from your lungs.
 There are several possible medications, but our specialist will prescribe the ones that are best for you and your heart problem.

 We will make sure you know the names of your medications and what they are for, along with the dosage and number of times they should be taken.
 We recommend that you keep a list of the names and dosages of your medications and bring them whenever you have a visit to our office.